-The Council on Teaching will review applications following these submission deadlines based on the date of travel:
+The Council on Teaching will review applications, not as they are received, but following these submission deadlines based on the date of travel:

 Effective July 1, 2018 awards of up to $1,500 must be applied to the cost of travel, hotel, or conference registration, and must be submitted within 45 days following the event for which the funds were approved.
 Total institutional resources for these awards will not exceed $20,000 per year.
 No more than one award will be granted (funded) per applicant in a given fiscal year (July 1-June 30).
 Due to limited available funds no more than one faculty member from a given department/program will be fully funded ($1500) to attend a specific conference.
 An Itemized budget for the conference (travel, hotel, registration) must be included in the application.

-Applicants are strongly encouraged to pursue other funding for travel through their own college, department or other sources.
+Applicants are strongly encouraged to also apply for travel funds available through their individual departments, colleges, or other sources.

 Applicants who have been invited or approved to present about teaching at national conferences will be given preference.
 Such presentations could include workshops, keynote addresses, seminars, demonstrations, posters, and simulations.
 Applicants who have been invited/approved to present at the conference will be required to upload an abstract during the application process.

 The Council on Teaching expects the award recipients to share what they have presented or learned about teaching with the campus.
 For instance, a recipient could: